slgrobotics/robots_bringup/Docs/ROS-Jazzy/README-Husarnet.md

 # Set up Husarnet

-Here we set up a virtual private network (VPN) specifically designed to overcome limitations of ROS2 DDS.
+Here we set up a virtual private network (VPN), specifically designed to overcome limitations of ROS2 DDS.

 Any ROS2 DDS implementation (here we are interested in Cyclone DDS specifically):